-Abstract submission is now closed for the 2016 SMA Researcher Meeting.
-We are excited to announce that we received 118 submissions, a record number.
-Our submissions come from researchers in 14 countries, six companies, and over 50 institutions.
+Abstract submission is now closed for the 2017 SMA Researcher Meeting.
+We are excited to announce that we received 125 submissions, a record number.
+Our submissions come from researchers in 14 countries, 10 companies, and close to 50 institutions.

-We expect over 300 researchers and clinicians from almost 100 organizations to attend the SMA Researcher Meeting.
-And with registration for both the family and researcher portions of the Annual SMA Conference on track to break records, we anticipate an exciting and productive Annual SMA Conference.
+We expect over 300 researchers and clinicians from almost 100 organizations will attend the SMA Researcher Meeting.
+With registration for both the family and researcher portions of the Annual SMA Conference on track to break records, we anticipate an engaging and productive conference.

-Abstract submission allows scientists from all over the world to submit their best new and unpublished data for consideration.
-From the submissions received, our Scientific Advisory Board will select the most intriguing and most promising to be presented at the conference.
-During this process, the SAB will also look for areas of overlap or commonality.
-Often, different scientists working on similar questions can be gathered into a single session, to stimulate new discussions and collaborations that can further SMA research.
+Abstract submissions allow scientists from all over the world to submit new and unpublished data for consideration.
+From the submissions received, our Scientific Advisory Board will select the most captivating and promising to be presented at the conference.
+While considering abstract submissions, the SAB will also look for areas of overlap or commonality.
+Often, different scientists working on similar questions can be gathered into a single session to stimulate new discussions and collaborations that can further SMA research.

 One of the most important themed sessions each year is our special session.
-This year’s special session is called, “The Changing Landscape of SMA: Consideration of Future Needs.”
-The goal of this session is to discuss the changing landscape in SMA as possible drug approvals could near.
-The invited talks will focus on the implications for research, drug development, and clinical care.
+This year’s special session is called, “The Role of Fatigue and Muscle Weakness in SMA with Therapeutic Implications”.
+The goal of this session is to discuss novel points of intervention that could result in greater motor and muscle function at more advanced stages of SMA.

-The SAB will also extend invitations to other scientists who are working on experiments that might be helpful to the SMA research community.
+The SAB also extends invitations to other scientists working on experiments that might be helpful to the SMA research community.
 In the past, this has included researchers working on related diseases like ALS, in order to see what we can learn from advancements in other neuromuscular disorders.

 How We Are Engaging the SMA Community